-|Shelter #1 ||8||Yes - Softball field with no backstop, playground equipment, volleyball, horseshoes||RESERVE|
+|Shelter #1 ||8||Softball field with no backstop, playground equipment, volleyball, horseshoes||RESERVE|

 CamRock County Park is located in eastern Dane County along Koshkonong Creek between the Village of Cambridge and the historic Village of Rockdale.
 This 422-acre park has three separate use areas with shelter facilities and play areas.
 The trails are suitable for hiking, cross-country skiing, and CamRock area 3 has a single-track mountain bike trail.
-CamRock Park can be reached via U.S. Highway 12 and 18 onto County Highway B and Highland Drive through the Village of Rockdale.
+CamRock County Park can be reached via U.S. Highway 12 and 18 onto County Highway B and Highland Drive through the Village of Rockdale.
 Please visit the Friends of CamRock Park website for more information.

+At 483 acres, Indian Lake is one of Dane County's largest parks.
 The main entrance to Indian Lake County Park is located in the town of Berry on SH 19 about two miles west of USH 12.
-At 483 acres, Indian Lake is one of Dane County's largest parks.
 A winding trail leads to a historic chapel built in 1857, located on a hilltop that provides a breath taking view of the lake and surrounding valley.
 A trail has been developed around the entire lake, and miles of cross-country ski and nature trails in the wooded hills provide many recreational opportunities and access to a log cabin warming house.
 The park also has a pet exercise area located adjacent to the small boat launch of USH 19 at the entrance on the west side of the lake.
 Boats using gas motors are prohibited on Indian Lake - electric motors are allowed.

 The vision for the Jenni and Kyle Preserve began in 1989 with a donation from Harvey and Patricia Wilmeth.
 The donation was a memorial for their grandchildren, Jenni and Kyle, who both died at the age of 4 due to a degenerative neurological disorder.
 The Jenni and Kyle Preserve is a unique park that is intended to serve children and persons with disabilities, and provides accessible fishing and picnic areas, trails, wheelchair swings and a shelter building around two spring-fed ponds containing trout and panfish.

 Located in the Town of Pleasant Springs on the east shore of Lake Kegonsa at the outlet of the Yahara River, LaFollette County Park can be reached from US Highway 51 by traveling east on County Highway B for one and one-half miles and turning north on Williams Drive.
 The park is best known for its wayside picnic areas and shore fishing at the locks and dam.
 Canoes can be launched at the north end of the park below the locks and dams.

-This park fronts a millpond formed by the impoundment of the Maunesha River.
+Riley-Deppe County Park fronts a millpond formed by the impoundment of the Maunesha River.
 The 34 acre park offers beautiful quiet areas for picnics or shoreline fishing.
 Facilities include a shallow boat launch, one shelter facility, and play equipment.
 The millpond is for non-gas powered boats.